shrey-snaatak/Operating-System-Ubuntu-OS-SOP-for-Logrotate/README.md

 # SOP for Logrotate

 ## Introduction
+Effective log management in Linux is crucial for maintaining system health, performance, and security.
+Logs are invaluable records of system events, application behavior, and security incidents.
+However, these logs can quickly grow out of control without proper management, consuming valuable disk space and leading to potential system issues.
+This is where log rotation comes into play.
+Regularly rotating logs ensures they are archived systematically, preventing disk space exhaustion and enhancing overall system performance.
 **Logrotate** is a system utility designed to manage the automatic rotation, compression, removal, and mailing of log files.
 It helps in administering systems that generate large volumes of log data by ensuring logs do not consume excessive disk space and remain manageable.

 ## Purpose